 But don’t rush to order vitamin C pills just yet, as it’s better to get your daily dose from vitamin C-rich foods.
 According to Fischer, the additional phytonutrients and phytochemicals that foods contain aid in cancer prevention and fighting other diseases.
 The best dietary sources of vitamin C may surprise you.
 “A lot of people assume that vitamin C is found in fruit like oranges, but actually, some of the top sources are vegetables such as bell peppers, broccoli, brussels sprouts, cauliflower, and squash,” says Fischer.
 “The best sources from fruit would be papaya, strawberry, pineapple, orange, kiwi, and cantaloupe.”
 (Here are 10 vitamin C-rich foods other than oranges.)

 The only people who should rush to pop a pill, Fischer says, are those who are deficient in vitamin C (here are the silent signs you might be low on key vitamins).
 If you’re considering supplementation, studies show that consuming between 250 and 1,000 mg of vitamin C a day is considered safe, but more than that could lead to potential gastrointestinal symptoms such as diarrhea and gastritis and other issues.
 “The higher doses of vitamin C, which would be considered anything above 1,000 mg or one gram, can interfere with the effects of blooding thinning medications including warfarin (Coumadin), oral contraceptives, barbiturates, aspirin, and acetaminophen (Tylenol), as well as chemotherapy drugs,” Fischer says.

-Before taking vitamin C supplements, talk to your doctor to suss out any problematic drug interactions and determine the dosage that’s right for you.
+Before taking vitamin C supplements, talk to your doctor and or your pharmacist to suss out any problematic drug interactions and determine the dosage that’s right for you.